 The power of love is transformative.

-It has a miraculous ability to move mountains, to birth life and creating meaning in our often seemingly meaningless existences.
+It has a miraculous ability to move mountains, birth life, and create meaning in our often seemingly meaningless existences.

 Love is who we are at our core, so why is it so challenging sometimes?

 Ego plays a big role.
-When our ego takes the reigns, its main objective is to create separation whether it’s through pride, jealousy, insecurity, anger, denial, greed, etc.
+When our ego takes the reigns, its main objective is to create separation whether it’s through pride, jealousy, insecurity, anger, denial, greed, among others.

 In the context of a romantic relationship, committing to love is typically characterized by a wedding.
-You exchange vows, for better or worse… Unfortunately, with nearly 50 percent divorce rates (in the U.S.), there’s a significant disconnect between the better and worse part.
+You exchange vows, for better or worse.
+Unfortunately, with nearly 50 percent divorce rates (in the United States), there’s a significant disconnect between the better and worse part.